Move Azure VMs to another region

-Check that all the latest root certificates are present on the Azure VMs you want to move.
-If the latest root certificates aren't present, the data copy to the target region cannot be enabled due to security constraints.
+Make sure that all the latest root certificates are on the Azure VMs that you want to move.
+If the latest root certificates aren't on the VM, security constraints will prevent the data copy to the target region.

 - For Windows VMs, install all the latest Windows updates on the VM, so that all the trusted root certificates are on the machine.
 In a disconnected environment, follow the standard Windows Update and certificate update processes for your organization.

-- Make sure you're not using an authentication proxy to control network connectivity for VMs you want to move.
+Make sure that you're not using an authentication proxy to control network connectivity for VMs that you want to move.

-- If the VM you are trying to move doesn't have access to internet are is using a firewall proxy to control outbound access, please check the requirements here.
+If the VM that you're trying to move doesn't have access to the internet, or it's using a firewall proxy to control outbound access, check the requirements.

-- Identify the source networking layout and all the resources that you are currently using - including but not limited to load balancers, NSGs, public IP etc.
+Identify the source networking layout and all the resources that you're currently using.
+This includes but isn't limited to load balancers, network security groups (NSGs), and public IPs.

 Prepare the target region

-Make sure your subscription has enough resources to support VMs with sizes that match your source VMs. if you are using Site Recovery to copy data to the target, it picks the same size or the closest possible size for the target VM.
+Make sure that your subscription has enough resources to support VMs with sizes that match your source VMs.
+If you're using Site Recovery to copy data to the target, Site Recovery chooses the same size or the closest possible size for the target VM.

-Azure Site Recovery automatically discovers and creates a virtual network when you enable replication for the source VM, or you can also pre-create a network and assign to the VM in the user flow for enable replication.
-But for any other resources, as mentioned below, you need to manually create them in the target region.
+Azure Site Recovery automatically discovers and creates a virtual network when you enable replication for the source VM.
+You can also pre-create a network and assign it to the VM in the user flow for enable replication.
+As mentioned later, you need to manually create any other resources in the target region.

-Please refer to the following documents to create the most commonly used network resources relevant for you, based on the source VM configuration.
+To create the most commonly used network resources that are relevant for you based on the source VM configuration, see the following documentation:

-Manually create a non-production network in the target region if you wish to test the configuration before you perform the final cut over to the target region.
-This will create minimal interference with the production and is recommended.
+Manually create a non-production network in the target region if you want to test the configuration before you perform the final move to the target region.
+We recommend this step because it ensures minimal interference with the production network.

 Copy data to the target region

-The below steps will guide you how to use Azure Site Recovery to copy data to the target region.
+The following steps show you how to use Azure Site Recovery to copy data to the target region.

 - Sign in to the Azure portal > Recovery Services.

-- Click Create a resource > Management Tools > Backup and Site Recovery.
+- Select Create a resource > Management Tools > Backup and Site Recovery.

-- In Recovery Services vaults, click Overview > ConsotoVMVault > +Replicate.
+- In Recovery Services vaults, select Overview > ContosoVMVault > +Replicate.